How to Rotate Proxies While Scraping Web Data

 pip install requests beautifulSoup4 lxml

 3 of the 5 Python modules needed for this scraping script can be installed using the command above.
-Requests allows us to send HTTP request to the website, beautifulSoup4 allows us to extract the information from the page’s HTML provided by requests, and LXML is an HTML parser.
+Requests allows us to send HTTP requests to the website, BeautifulSoup4 allows us to extract the information from the page’s HTML provided by requests, and LXML is an HTML parser.

 import requests